D-Winker/SudokuSolver/Readme.md

 ##### Solver 2: "Random Guessing"
 This solver randomly places the numbers missing from each row, then checks for validity.
 If it's invalid, it tries again.
+Incorrect guesses are cached so they aren't guessed again; this saves the overhead of re-checking the guess.

-I don't see any reason this wouldn't work, but consider the odds of guessing correctly.
-A uniquely solvable Sudoku has at least 17 given values; let's assume 18 given values for convenience.
-Let's assume there are 2 given values per row.
+This is a terrible way to solve a Sudoku, but it does work.
+Consider that a uniquely solvable Sudoku has at least 17 given values; let's assume a puzzle with 18 given values for convenience.
+Assume there are 2 given values per row.
 There are 7P7 ways to place the unknown numbers in each of the 9 rows, so there are (7P7)^9 = 2.1 x 10^33 potential guesses.

-The odds of guessing the correct solution are very, very close to zero.
+(Sudoku 52 was made as a very, very easy version of Sudoku 1, so this solver could find a solution in a reasonable amount of time)

 ##### Solver 3: "Slightly Better Random Guessing"
 This solver randomly places the numbers missing from each row, one row at a time, and checks for validity after each guess.
-Considering the overhead of guessing, I think this approach is actually slower than Solver 2, but my rough upper bound puts the number of possible guesses at 1.8 x 10^20.
+My rough upper bound puts the number of possible guesses at 1.8 x 10^20.
 That's a huge improvement!
 It still isn't reasonable, though.
-Also, I'm not sure it's even an improvement - as written: the idea is, if each subsequent row is constrained by the preceding row, then there are only 1.8 x 10^20 possibilities. _But_, I don't have a way to generate a valid row, so I generate and guess, which defeats the purpose.

-Anyway, the details of how I got to that number are in the comment block for Solver 3, in the code.
-It's an interesting problem, and I couldn't find a solution out there!
-Hence my upper bound in lieu of an exact solution.
+The details of how I got to that number are in the comment block for Solver 3, in the code.
+It's an interesting problem, and I couldn't find a solution out there.
+Let me know if you know of one!

+(Sudoku 51 was made as a very easy version of Sudoku 1, so this solver could find a solution in a reasonable amount of time)

 ##### Solver 4: "Integer Programming"
 My passing knowledge of Sudoku solvers tells me that integer programming is the "correct" way to solve a Sudoku in code.
 (Don't take my word for it, though!)